"Expressive arts is about offering a safe, sacred, non-evaluative space to express."

 An expressive arts facilitator facilitates the process of honest self-expression by designing and initiating expressive creative processes for people.

 The act of creating art spontaneously is therapeutic in itself as it encourages honest self-expression that is free of social judgment or criticism.
 The expressive arts provide a natural emotional release, interrupts stuck patterns of thought, and can support personal growth.

 Expressive Arts Facilitators do not diagnose or interpret a client's art or creative self-expression, and do not offer therapy.
-However, facilitators can invite the client's personal responses to their own art in a caring , encouraging and affirming way.
+However, facilitators can invite the client's personal responses to their expressive art by providing encouraging, accepting and affirming space for honest self-expression.

-The aim of the expressive arts facilitator is to provide a safe, caring place for people to experiment with art, poetry, dance and music.
+The aim of the expressive arts facilitator is to provide safe, caring and accepting space for people to experiment with spontaneous art, poetry, dance and music.
 Critiques are not made about the aesthetics of the art.
-Participants are invited to express thoughts and emotions honestly, and explore spontaneous creativity.
+Participants are invited to express their honest thoughts and emotions as they relate to their creative self-expression.